-- Plants are easy to harvest since roots are submerged into water and not in any media.
+- Plants are easier to harvest since roots are submerged in water, not in any media.

-- The volume of water in a raft system ensures that it is more stable in terms of water quality and temperature than other systems.
+- The water volume in a raft system ensures it is more stable in water quality and temperature than in other systems.

-- Easy maintenance as rafts beds is easy to clean.
+- Easy maintenance as raft beds is easy to clean.
 Since rafts can be placed in the tank itself, it allows for the efficient use of space.

-- Suited for home gardens, hobby applications, and commercial production.
+- It is suited for home gardens, hobby applications, and commercial production.

-- As purification occurs continuously it allows for higher stocking of fish.
+- It allows for a higher stocking of fish.

-- Somewhat restricted to growing small leafy greens like lettuce and basil.
+- It is limited to growing small rooted plants like leafy greens, lettuce, and basil.

 - It can be a mosquito breeding ground if not designed correctly. (these may be controlled by using guppies or mosquito fish)